Elilgo324/draft_zeroHex/README.md

 TODO

 ## Reinforcement Learning
 Reinforcement learning differs from the supervised learning in a way that in supervised learning the training data has the answer key with it so the model is trained with the correct answer itself whereas in reinforcement learning, there is no answer but the reinforcement agent decides what to do to perform the given task.
 In the absence of training dataset, it is bound to learn from its experience.

 ## MCTS
 TODO

 ### Creation of MCTS consists four stages:
-Selection
-    Used for nodes we've seen before.
+Selection  Used for nodes we've seen before.
 Pick according to UCB.
-Expansion
-    Used when we reach the frontier.
+Expansion  Used when we reach the frontier.
 Add one node per playout.
-Simulation
-    Used beyond the search frontier.
+Simulation  Used beyond the search frontier.
 Don't bother with UCB, just play randomly.
-Backpropagation
-    After reaching a terminal node.
+Backpropagation  After reaching a terminal node.
-    Update value and visits for states expanded in selection and expansion.
+Expansion  Update value and visits for states expanded in selection and expansion.

 ## AlphaZero in General
 todo